 And now on to your favorite articles from 2023!

-For whatever reason, this article is extremely popular with the Google algorithm 🙂 It’s rising to the top for the second year in a row.
-In this article we show you how with a few simple materials you probably already have on hand, your child can practice basic math skills and have fun doing it.
+This article from Christianbook Homeschool Curriculum Advisor, Heather, claims the top spot for the third year in a row!
+Heather shares how with a few simple materials you probably already have on hand, your child can practice basic math skills and have fun doing it.
 This article is perfect example of how homeschooling doesn’t need to be complicated or expensive to be effective.